 Nevada’s Valley of Fire State Park is straight out of a science fiction movie.
 Nowhere in this world can you find as many stunning red sandstone formations as there are in the Valley of Fire.

-After paying the modest entrance fee first-time visitors should start their trip at the Parks visitor center.
-Here you can pick a map and learn about the geology and history of Valley of Fire.
+After paying the modest entrance fee, first-time visitors should start their trip to the Parks visitor center.
+Here you can pick a map and learn about the geology and history of the Valley of Fire.

 Most folks only visit for a day.
-If you want to more time to explore the Valley fo Fire has two campgrounds Arch Rock 29 sites and Atlatl Rock Campground with 44 sites.
+The Valley of Fire has Arch Rock 29 sites and Atlatl Rock Campground with 44 locations if you want more time to explore.
 All campsites are first-come-first-serve.
 RV sites with hookups are available for an extra fee.

-During the summer, temperates can reach 100 degrees plus so we suggest if you plan on visiting early in the day.
-Valley of Fire State Park is open 8:30 am to 4:30 pm.
-After that only people camping are allowed to stay in the park.
+During the summer, the temperatures can reach 100 degrees plus, so we suggest if you plan on visiting early in the day.
+Valley of Fire State Park is open from 8:30 am to 4:30 pm.
+After that, only people camping are allowed to stay in the park.
 Spring and fall are the best times to visit.